Calculating Your Calorie Deficit

 Monitoring Your Progress

 Be sure to monitor your progress but don’t compare your results to someone else’s.
 Know that everyone’s body will not respond exactly the same as our metabolisms differ.
 Also, don’t be overly concerned with minor weight fluctuations each day.
-Use the end of an entire week to compare results.
+Use an entire week to compare results.
 To minimize inaccuracies in weighing, weigh yourself just out of bed each morning and after you’ve relieved your bladder – fully undressed.
 Healthy weight loss should be a gradual process over time and you want your weigh-in results to reflect this.
 However, some minor adjustments may need to be made to your activity level and/or daily caloric intake to lose weight as close as possible to the desired 1-2 lb per week rate.